-As a Science, Technology and Innovation (STI) Policy (STIP) concept, UNCTAD's STIP approach, based on the new framework (UNCTAD, 2019), focuses on the structural transformation of economies and societies towards sustainable development goals (SDGs).
+As a Science, Technology and Innovation (STI) Policy (STIP) concept UNCTAD's STIP approach, based on the new framework (UNCTAD, 2019 10), focuses on structural transformation of economies and societies towards sustainable development goals (SDGs).
 It promotes sustainable and inclusive growth that covers three important dimensions: economic, social and environmental.
-The rationale is based on the thinking that harnessing innovation for sustainable development (SD) is essential to realising the transformative potential of countries.
-Against this backdrop, the objective of the STIP review activities is to provide expert technical support to countries in assessing their national STI systems in ways that help to harness opportunities for transformative change.
-Such technical support is useful for the countries for formulating and implementing their national STI policies, strategies and plans.
+The rationale is based on the thinking that harnessing innovation for sustainable development (SD) is essential to realising the transformative potentials of countries.
+On this backdrop the objective of the STIP review activities is to provide expert technical support to countries in assessing their national STI systems in ways that help to harness opportunities for transformative change.
+Such technical support is useful for the countries in formulating and implementing their national STI policies, strategies and plans.

-The current situation that gave the mandate to review the STIP review framework stems from the realisation that there is an urgent need to address sustainable development (SD), as articulated in the United Nations 2030 Agenda (UN, 2015).
-The previous version of the framework (UNCTAD, 2011), although useful, did not emphasise the SD component strongly enough, but rather focused on the role of STI in economic growth and development.
+The current situation that gave the mandate to review the STIP review framework stems from the realisation that there is urgent need to address sustainable development (SD), as articulated in the United Nations Agenda 2030 (UN 201511).
+The previous version of the framework (UNCTAD 201112), although useful did not emphasise the SD component strongly enough; but rather focused on the role of STI in economic growth and development.
 The 2019 STIP review framework, in expanding the role of STI in economic growth and development, therefore stresses the importance of addressing environmental and social challenges in efforts to achieve SD.
-The process of achieving these three dimensions of SD must focus on 'locally-defined societal challenges' (UNCTAD, 2019, p.
-14) and strategic reflection.
-The methodology enables participating countries to identify key societal challenges, opportunities, weaknesses and strengths, alongside innovation and policy questions to be addressed - all of which helps in the development of a roadmap of STI for SDGs at country level.
-For this identification to be successful, the framework encourages the exploration of alternative pathways for STI and STI policies.
+The process of achieving these three dimensions of SD must focus on "locally-defined societal challenges" (UNCTAD 2019, p.14) and strategic reflection.
+The methodology enables participating countries to identify key societal challenges, opportunities, weaknesses, and strengths, alongside innovation and policy questions to be addressed13 - all of which helps in the development of a roadmap of STI for SDG at country level.
+For this identification to be successful, the framework encourages the exploration of alternative pathways for STI and STI Policies.